 How to Manage Your Monthly Bills

-Make a Monthly Spending Plan
+Make a Monthly Spending Plan to Help Manage Bills

-A monthly spending plan lets you see at a glance where your money is going to go during a month.
+When learning how to manage bills, a monthly spending plan is a great place to start.
+Your monthly spending plan lets you see at a glance where your money is going to go during a month.
 It also helps you see how much money you have coming in from your job or other sources of income.
 With a monthly spending plan, you can see how much you have left over after you pay all your bills for other expenses, such as groceries, clothing and household care.
 You can also get a sense of how much money you can contribute to your financial goals, such as saving for retirement or building up a down payment for a home.

 Making a spending plan involves three steps.

 1. Make a List of Your Monthly Bills

 The first thing to do when making your spending plan is to list all your monthly bills.
 At this point, only look at bills that arrive regularly or that are for a generally fixed amount.
 Regular bills often include:

 - Rent or mortgage

 - Water and sewer